stuartellis/stuartellis-site-hugo/content/articles/fedora-ws-setup.md

 did not enable disk encryption, then the attacker will have complete access to all of the files on the system.

-## Adding a Firewall ##
+## Configuring a Firewall ##

 FIXME

-Linux systems include powerful firewall capabilities, but Fedora does not currently include a convenient way to manage these by default.
+Fedora Workstation includes [firewalld](http://www.firewalld.org/), but does not provide a graphical utility to manage it in the initial installation.

 ## Setting Up Backups ##